 - The pump motor drives an eccentric cam which in turn moves the plunger pump to generate hydraulic pressure. - The housing accommodates the pump motor, solenoid valve and reservoir.
 It also constitutes a brake fluid passage. - The plunger pump, when operated, draws the brake fluid from the reservoir, lets the fluid in a wheel cylinder drain into the reservoir, and/or forces the fluid into the master cylinder. - The outlet solenoid valve is a 2-position type.
-It opens or closes the brake fluid passage between a wheel cylinder and the reservoir according to commands from the ABSCM. - The inlet solenoid valve is duty-controlled to reduce brake fluid pulsation for minimum ABS operation noise. - The reservoir temporarily stores the brake fluid drained from a wheel cylinder when pressure "decrease" control is performed. - The damper chamber suppresses brake fluid pulsation which would occur during pressure "decrease" control in the fluid discharged from the plunger pump to minimize kickbacks of the brake pedal. - The valve relay controls power supply to the solenoid valves and motor relay in response to a command from the ABSCM.
+It opens or closes the brake fluid passage between a wheel cylinder and the reservoir according to commands from the ABSCM. - The inlet solenoid valve is duty-controlled to reduce brake fluid pulsation for minimum ABS operation noise. - The reservoir temporarily stores the brake fluid drained from a wheel cylinder when pressure "decrease" control is performed. - The valve relay controls power supply to the solenoid valves and motor relay in response to a command from the ABSCM.
 In normal (IG ON) condition, the relay is closed to supply power to the solenoid valves and motor relay.
-When an error occurs in the system, the valve relay is turned OFF to keep the fluid pressure circuit in the normal mode (non-ABS mode). - The motor relay closes and supplies power to the pump motor in response to a command from the ABSCM during the ABS drive mode operations.

-The H/U has four operating modes; normal mode (non-ABS mode), and three ABS active modes, i.e., "increase", "hold" and "decrease" modes.
+When an error occurs in the system, the valve relay is turned OFF to keep the fluid pressure circuit in the normal mode (non-ABS mode). - The motor relay closes and supplies power to the pump motor in response to a command from the ABSCM during the ABS drive mode operations. - The H/U has four operating modes; normal mode (non-ABS mode), and three ABS active modes, i.e., "increase", "hold" and "decrease" modes.